ome/omero-documentation/developers/Omero/Modules/Scripts.rst

 --------------

 Below are a set of sample scripts.
-You can find more under the :source:` OmeroPy/scripts <components/tools/OmeroPy/scripts>` source code directory or download from OMERO.insight (from the bottom-left of any run-script dialog).
+You can find more under the `scripts repository <https://github.com/ome/scripts>`_ or download from OMERO.insight (from the bottom-left of any run-script dialog).

 Ping script
 ~~~~~~~~~~~